washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 Unauthenticated [Code](https://pkg.go.dev/google.golang.org/grpc/codes#Code) = 16
 ```

-If you want dig more into the gRPC error, I suggest to watch this [vedio](https://www.youtube.com/watch?v=g44zR3cyC-I&t=512s).
+If you want to dig more into the gRPC error, I suggest to watch this [vedio](https://www.youtube.com/watch?v=g44zR3cyC-I&t=512s).

 ## Deadline